kendall-dwyre/Bible-Reading-Plan/README.md

 However, Luke and John would not be marked as read since they still have the comment.

 Lastly, you can use this code for more than just a Bible Reading Plan.
 This code can be a template for anything else that may be a plan or list that you would like to keep track of.

+If you are unfamiliar with Python programming, you can follow this link to Google Colab (https://colab.research.google.com/) where you can create a notebook.
+Simply copy and paste my GitHub code into Google Colab and make adjustments as needed by commenting or uncommenting out different parts of data.